jezdez/django-discover-runner/README.rst

 test management command.

-By default Django's test runner will execute the tests of Django's own contrib app tests, which doesn't make sense if you just want to run your own app's or project's tests. django-discover-runner fixes this by allowing you to specify which tests to run and organize your test code outside the reach of the Django test runner.
+By default Django's test runner will execute the tests of Django's own contrib apps, which doesn't make sense if you just want to run your own app's or project's tests. django-discover-runner fixes this by allowing you to specify which tests to run and organize your test code outside the reach of the Django test runner.